ggventurini/python-deltasigma/ROADMAP.md

 Python modules without touching the C Matlab EXtension (C MEX) files.
 Have a working unit test for each file.

+2. Arrange the converted files in a module (as opposed to the the current arrangement where each function has its own module.)

 2. Study the C MEX files.
 Can their functionality be reproduced in straight Python, Python + numpy or Python + numpy/scipy + python-controls, without a *very* high penality in terms of